CSE-110-Spring-2022/zooseeker-cse-110-team-49/README.md

 # ZooSeeker: An Android App
 This app helps its users plan a visit and navigate in San Diego Zoo.
-It can guide its users on the shortest path that go through all user-specified animal exhibitions.
+It can guide its users on the shortest path that visits all user-selected animal exhibitions.

 ## Demonstration
 ZooSeeker Search Process